bcc-code/developer.bcc.no/_projects/bcc-wp/signon/sso-data-handling.md

----
-title: HOw SSO data is handled
-description: Documentation about creating WordPress sites with BCC widgets and plugins
----

 # How SSO data is handled

 _This article will describe how BCC distributes the BCC members personal data through it’s